mellypop/curse-of-strahd/docs/Locations/Village of Barovia/Church (Village of Barovia).md

-This is a church to [[Morning Lord|Morning Lord]].
+This is a church to [[Lathander|Lathander]].
 The building has seen better days.
 The pews look to be rather damaged.

 [[Father Donovich|Father Donovich]] is the priest here